 With homelessness levels soaring across the UK, the need for an increased affordable housing supply is reaching crisis point.
-More and more investors are exploring innovative ways of working with the public and third sectors in order to meet the demand for rental supply – but how do you protect your risk when operating within the ‘social’ marketplace?
+More and more investors are exploring innovative ways of working with the public and third sectors in order to meet this demand but how do you screen your clients in this market?

 One crucial area to get right – and one of the most common tasks I am asked to assist landlords and property investors with – is the sourcing, screening and selecting of welfare tenants.

 When I first started procuring privately rented homes for Manchester’s homeless, news travelled fast – and I was soon inundated with enquiries for the rooms I had made available to me.

 - Part 1: Rob Introduces Amy Varle From Social Property Investment

 - Part 2: What Is The Difference Between Affordable Housing and Social Housing?